Breastfeeding or powdered milk: which to choose?

 With quality materials, flattering cuts and discreet openings, 23 Mai Paris allows you to feed your baby in any situation: in a restaurant, on a walk, at friends', or even at formal events... and should you decide to stop breastfeeding, your investment won't be wasted, since these garments feature careful designs that allow them to be worn at any time of your life!

-So you can enjoy all the benefits of breastfeeding without sacrificing your personal style and comfort.
+This way, youcan enjoy all the benefits of breastfeeding without compromising your personal style or comfort.